Chi-naza/studia/README.md

 # studia

-An app that help with studies.
+An app that helps with studies.

 ## A flutter app with Firebase backend
     - Start studying your subjects